 A.28.
 Solicitation & Commercial Enterprises

-Entry into Residence Life facilities in these situations will be considered trespassing and will result in removal Public Safety Officers as a minimum but may include exclusion from campus and/or arrest.
+Entry into Residence Life facilities for any solicitation and/or commercial enterprises will be considered trespassing and will result in removal of involved parties by Public Safety Officers.
+At a minimum, parties will be removed and maybe be excluded from campus and/or arrested.
 Any solicitors should be reported to a Residence Life staff member or Public Safety immediately.
-Students or student organizations wishing to raise donations for charity through social/community programs or other means may obtain permission from their Area Coordinator.
+Students or student organizations wishing to raise donations for charity through social/community programs or other means may obtain permission from their Assistant Director of Residence Life.

 A.28.i.
-Students are not permitted to operate or promote a business from their residence hall room, common spaces, or other use Residence Life spaces, including their own privately-owned businesses.
+Students are not permitted to operate or promote a business (including their own privately-owned enterprise) from their residence hall room, common spaces, or other Residence Life spaces.

 A. 28.ii.
 Students may not use housing facilities to host parties for the purpose of promoting private businesses or engaging in sales of products.

 A.28.iii.
 The University does not allow door-to-door solicitation of funds, products, services, or donations for charity in Residence Life facilities.
 This also includes companies/businesses attempting to give away free items/samples.

 Windows/landings/breezeways are subject to all Residence Life community standards.